Neudorf / Odessa S. Russia Data; Glueckstal / Odessa S. RussiaData; Hoffer Genealogy; Remmick-Hubert Home Site

 • 1840 -

-• Mayor Johann Schauer started the campaign of raising funds for a new school house which continued for two years; Councillor Michael von Hahn gave 300 rubles for the project
+• The newly elected Mayor Johann Schauer started the campaign of raising funds for a new school house which continued for two years; Councillor Michael von Hahn gave 300 rubles for the project

 • 1841 -